 - Use, under the influence of, possession, sale or distribution of narcotic or illegal drugs, firearms, explosives, dangerous chemicals, alcoholic beverages, etc. on Gateway owned or leased property, or at Gateway sponsored activities.

-- Possession of a dangerous weapon on College premises or at College-related events.
+- Possession of a dangerous weapon on school premises or at school-related events.

-The following procedures have been developed to address a student who has failed to comply with this policy.
-Any violation of a Gateway Technical College standard or policy may serve as a basis for one of the following actions.
+The following procedures have been developed to deal with a student who has failed to comply with this policy.

-Step 2: In the event that the administration has reasonable cause to believe that a student has pursued a course of conduct which is contrary to Gateway policy and should require suspension or dismissal, the dean of campus affairs or designee may take appropriate action.
-Within two (2) days from the action, the student shall be given notice in writing by certified mail or personal delivery regarding the charges and grounds which, if proven, would justify suspension or dismissal within two (2) working days.
-The notice will also offer the student the opportunity to have a hearing.
+Step 2.
+If the investigation determines that the college has reasonable cause to believe that a student has pursued a course of conduct which is contrary to Gateway policy and requires sanction(s), the dean of campus affairs may take appropriate action.
+Within two (2) days from the action, the student shall be given notice in writing, by certified mail or personal delivery, the results of the investigation and the sanctions applied.
+The notice will also provide the information necessary for the student to appeal the sanctions if he/she wishes.

-Step 4: At any hearing before the disciplinary committee, the student shall have the right to present testimony on his/her own behalf, call witnesses, and be represented by legal counsel of his/her choosing.
+Step 4.
+At any hearing before the disciplinary committee, the student shall have the right to present testimony on his/her own behalf and call witnesses.

-Step 5: The committee shall issue a dated, written order (to the student) informing the student of the decision.
+Step 5.
+The committee shall issue a dated, written order (to the student) informing the student of the decision.
 The order may be personally delivered or sent certified mail.
-The decision of the committee is final.